excellogalihs/arch/README.md

 Replace `excello` with whatever username you want.

-**Why?** You shouldn't do your daily computing as `root` — one typo could wreck your whole system. `-m` creates a home folder for this user, `-G wheel` puts them in the `wheel` group (needed for admin permissions, next step), and `-s /bin/zsh` sets zsh as their shell from the start.
+**Why?** You shouldn't do your daily computing as `root` — one typo could wreck your whole system. `-m` creates a home folder for this user, `-G wheel` puts them in the `wheel` group (needed for admin permissions, next step), and `-s /bin/zsh` sets zsh as their shell right away, since Step 7 already installed it.

 ---